 You posted a photo of your dog on Facebook and all your friends liked it—building a Facebook page to promote your book to fans should be easy, right?
 Wrong!
 While your Facebook fan page may look the same and even function the same, the content and mission is completely different.
-You aren’t talking to your close friends and family, you are talking to over one billion potential viewers, because unlike your personal Facebook page, your fan page is public and a vehicle of book promotion.
+You aren’t talking to your close friends and family, you are talking to over one billion potential viewers, because unlike your personal Facebook page, your fan page is public and a vehicle of your social media marketing.
 Here are some tips to point you in the right direction.

 What’s On Your Mind?

 Whenever you post something on your personal Facebook page, there’s a little message in the text box that says “What’s on your mind?”
 It’s a call to action for everyone to post whatever rambling they happen to be thinking of: politics, family, religion, hobbies—it’s all fair game.
 Switch to your fan page and the message is a little different; it simply says “Write something.”
 It’s pretty vague, but the first thing to remember is this isn’t what’s on your mind—it’s about your author brand—you the author and your books.

 Facebook reaches over one billion people, but that’s not your audience.
 You aren’t trying to capture one billion potential new readers—you aren’t even trying to get 1% of that!
 Think much, much smaller.
 Never post anything randomly.
 Before posting anything, ask yourself: who is my audience and does this post reach them?
 Your initial audience should be people who already know you, so make sure you promote your Facebook page in all of your books, emails, and websites.

 Your fans don’t just want to hear from you, they want to talk to you!
 When they comment on a post, make sure you are commenting back.
 Talking to your fans will keep them engaged and coming back.
 When possible, don’t be generic, be personal.
 Show an interest in who your readers are, beyond your book promotion.

 Post Often.
 Post Consistently.